Shopify vs Squarespace

 Slightly Complicated Editing System

-While the Squarespace drag-and-drop editor is a handy tool, it may not be the easiest to use, particularly for newbies.
-For instance, users can’t just double click on a certain component and edit from there to edit their pages.
-Instead, they must hover over the content and chase a box that provides a few different options.
+While the Squarespace drag-and-drop editor is a handy tool, it may not be easy to use, particularly for newbies.
+For instance, users can’t just double-click on a specific component and edit from there to edit their pages.

 SEO in Shopify and Squarespace